Antonio Gates: 2010

-2011 season
+2011

 Gates tried to play through his chronic foot problems but was forced to sit out Weeks 3–5.
-He came back after the bye week and started every game the rest of the way, finishing with more than 60 catches (64) for the seventh time in his career.
+He came back after the bye week and started every game the rest of the way.
+In week 14, against the Buffalo Bills, he had two receiving touchdowns in the 37–10 victory.
+He finished with more than 60 catches (64) for the seventh time in his career.
 He also scored seven touchdowns and was voted into his eighth Pro Bowl.
 Gates became the Chargers' all-time receptions leader on a six-yard catch on a fourth-and-5, early in the fourth quarter against Detroit.
 It was his 587th career catch, surpassing Charlie Joiner's 586.

-2012 season
+2012

+In week 6, Gates had two receiving touchdowns in a 35–24 loss to the Denver Broncos, on a night where the Chargers held a 24–0 halftime lead.
 Gates had another record-breaking season, becoming the fifth tight end in NFL history with 600 career catches and runner-up for most touchdowns in Chargers franchise history with 83.
-The tight end and his quarterback Philip Rivers connected for a total of 56 touchdown catches, the most out of any QB-tight end combination in the NFL.
+The tight end and his quarterback Philip Rivers connected for a total of 56 touchdown catches, the most out of any quarterback-tight end combination in the NFL.
+He was ranked 73rd by his fellow players on the NFL Top 100 Players of 2013.

-2013 season
+2013

-Gates played all 16 games for the first time since 2009, finishing with 70 receptions (77) for the fourth time in his career.
+Gates had two games on the season going over the 100-yard mark, week 2 against the Philadelphia Eagles and week 4 against the Dallas Cowboys. played all 16 games for the first time since 2009, finishing with 70 receptions (77) for the fourth time in his career.
 However, Gates only scored four touchdowns, his fewest since his rookie season in 2003.

-2014 season
+2014

-Gates passed Lance Alworth to become the Chargers' career leader in receiving yards in Week 7 against the Broncos.
+In week 2, against the Seattle Seahawks, Gates had three receiving touchdowns in the 30–21 victory.
+He was named AFC Offensive Player of the Week for his game against Seattle.
+Gates passed Lance Alworth to become the Chargers' career leader in receiving yards in week 7 against the Denver Broncos.
 In the season's final game against the Kansas City Chiefs, he became the fourth tight end in NFL history to surpass 10,000 yards in career receiving yards.
 He finished the season with 12 touchdowns, becoming the fourth player in league history to catch 12 or more touchdowns in a season at age 34.
 His teammates voted him the Chargers' Offensive Player of the Year and he was invited as an alternate for the Pro Bowl, but declined.
+He was ranked 52nd by his fellow players on the NFL Top 100 Players of 2015.